What is ARFID?admin

 How We Treat

 Because ARFID can present differently in each client and has several contributing factors, a comprehensive treatment plan is vital to a successful recovery.
 ARFID is often characterized by disturbances with eating patterns, so it is important to address this concern to correct nutritional deficiencies, impaired psychosocial functioning, inadequate growth, and/or weight loss.
-The multidisciplinary team at River Centre works with the client and their families to customize a treatment plan to meet these concerns and other specific needs of the client.
+The multidisciplinary team at Toledo Center works with the client and their families to customize a treatment plan to meet these concerns and other specific needs of the client.
 Combining evidence-based therapies with support and individual attention, helps clients address the underlying issues of their eating disorder.

 Clinical treatment approaches include: